Conveniently located to serve The Woodlands, Houston, and Shenandoah

 Breast implants are medical devices with a solid silicone, rubber shell.
 The implant shell may be filled with either saline solution (sterile salt water) or elastic silicone gel.
 Both saline and silicone gel breast implants are approved by the U.S. Food and Drug Administration (FDA).
 Approval means that an implant has been rigorously researched and tested, and reviewed by an independent panel of physicians for safety.

 The size of a breast implant is measured in cubic centimeters (ccs) based on the volume of the saline or silicone filler.
 Breast implants vary both by filler and in size, but there are additional features to consider:

-* Diameter: the width of the implant measured across it's base (the side of the implant that will be positioned over the chest wall)
+* Diameter: This is the width of the implant measured across its base (the side of the implant that will be positioned over the chest wall).

 Adult women of any age can benefit greatly from the enhancement breast implants provide.
 It is usually recommended, however, that a woman’s breasts are fully developed prior to placement of breast implants.
 Saline implants are FDA approved for augmentation in women 18 years of age and older.
 Silicone implants are FDA approved for augmentation in women age 22 and older.
 Saline or silicone implants may be recommended at a younger age if used for reconstruction purposes.